 The sedative dosage we administer correlates to the intensity of your anxiety or discomfort.
 IV sedation allows us unprecedented control over relaxation levels, so we can tailor the sedation to your specific needs.
 Depending on the amount of sedative you receive, you will feel extremely relaxed, drowsy, or you may fall asleep completely.
 Typically, patients remain conscious and can respond to questions but do not experience extreme nervousness or discomfort, remembering little about the appointment afterwards.

 As with any procedure we perform, your physical safety remains our top concern.
-To prepare for an appointment in which you will receive IV sedation, do not eat or drink anything for eight hours prior to your procedure, except for prescription medications, unless advised otherwise.
+To prepare for an appointment in which you will receive sedation, do not eat or drink anything for eight hours prior to your procedure, except for prescription medications, unless advised otherwise.
 While you are under sedation, we closely monitor blood pressure, breathing, and heart rate.
-After your dental work, we stop the IV and let you rest comfortably for 15 to 20 minutes before you leave our Coplaydental office.
+After your dental work, we’ll stop the sedation and let you rest comfortably for a few minutes before you leave.

-If necessary, we prescribe pain management medication after your visit, particularly after an oral surgery.
-You must arrange to have a responsible adult drive you home from your appointment and remain with you until drowsiness wears off.
+If necessary, we’ll prescribe pain management medication after your visit, particularly after oral surgery.
+You must arrange to have a responsible adult drive you home from your sedation appointment and remain with you until drowsiness wears off (not necessary with nitrous oxide).
 You should be able to resume normal activities the day after the appointment.
-The IV or nitrous oxide sedation we provide is safer than oral sedation (pills), because once administered, the sedative pill's effects are harder to reverse.

-Sedation dentist Dr. Salivonchik and his dental team understand your fear about visiting the dentist, as well as your desire for healthy, beautiful teeth.
+Sedation dentist Dr. Salivonchik and our dental team understand your fear about visiting the dentist as well as your desire for healthy, beautiful teeth.
 We can help you achieve the smile of your dreams with the compassionate care you deserve.
-Ask us if IV or nitrous oxide sedation is right for you!
+Call us to learn if you could benefit from dental sedation at your next appointment!